 2. Send a letter to the trucking company by certified mail notifying the company that you represent the plaintiff, identify the basic accident facts (date, time, place, people & vehicles involved) and demand that the company identify and refrain from destroying the documents and evidence that pertains to the case.

 Some trucking companies have a document retention policy that may be more concerned with the company’s liability exposure than preserving evidence related to the accident.
-Under the Federal Motor Carrier Regulations, trucking companies are only required to keep logbooks for a six-month period.
+Under the Federal Motor Carrier Regulations, trucking companies are only required to keep logbooks for six months.
 Document destruction is an ongoing process for trucking companies unless they are notified of the need to preserve the evidence for purposes of a claim.
 Otherwise, there is a significant risk that driver hours of operation logs, fuel receipts, weigh tickets and other evidence will be destroyed as soon as the six-month deadline expires.
-These records often establish that a driver may have been keeping two sets of hours of operation books, driving without taking the necessary rests stops, or exceeding speed limits.
-Failure to pursue the case quickly and preserve the evidence can result in the destruction of crucial documents that will prove logbook violations and violations of the Federal Motor Carrier Safety Regulations which help corroborate a negligence claim against the driver or trucking company.
+These records often establish that a driver may have been keeping two sets of hours of operation books, driving without taking the necessary rest stops or exceeding speed limits.
+Failure to pursue the case quickly and preserve the evidence can destroy crucial documents that will prove logbook violations and violations of the Federal Motor Carrier Safety Regulations which help corroborate a negligence claim against the driver or trucking company.

-- Demand that the documents be preserved for the 30 day time period prior to the accident.
+- Demand that the documents be preserved for the 30 days prior to the accident.

-Many companies now utilize on-board recording and tracking devices which operate via satellite to monitor the location of drivers.
-Demand that all information from any on-board tracking, computer, and/or communication devices be preserved.
+Many companies now utilize onboard recording and tracking devices that operate via satellite to monitor the location of drivers.
+Demand that all information from any onboard tracking, computer, and/or communication devices be preserved.

 - Demand the preservation of any onboard video.